 Sheffield has a unique football heritage.
 The football played here in Sheffield during the 19th Century has had a huge influence on the modern game.
 The world’s oldest club, Sheffield FC, pioneered the writing of a commonly accepted set of rules, played a key role in the formation of the FA and were involved in a host of innovations such as the first crossbar, the first corner kick, the first free kick and the first floodlit match.
 We want to share and celebrate Sheffield’s role in the advent of the world’s most popular sport through our Home of Football Project.

-Here is the Heritage Lottery Fund’s video of the football festival which shows the Sheffield’s historical importance to the modern game of football.
+In 2013 we ran our football festival and here is the Heritage Lottery Fund’s video of the football festival which shows the Sheffield’s historical importance to the modern game of football.

 The project will involve school pupils investigating a number of archives under the guidance of teachers and football historians.
 It will involve many hard to reach pupils and communities, as well as use an array of resources on Sheffield’s doorstep, including football clubs, libraries and local associations.